What Is an Annuity Rider?

 Frequently Asked Questions

 An annuity rider is an add-on to an annuity contract that customizes the annuity in a certain way.
-This can include things like accounting for inflation or setting a floor on payments.
+This can include accounting for inflation or setting a floor on payments.

 Riders offer a way to provide additional certainty and security to customers.
-They modify the annuity contract with add-ons that can account for things like soaring inflation or taking care of beneficiaries.
+They modify the annuity contract with add-ons that can account for things such as soaring inflation and taking care of beneficiaries.

 The cost of an annuity rider varies, but it can be significant.
 The more riders you add, the more the cost will grow.